Kong/docs.konghq.com/app/gateway/2.8.x/index.md

 {:.badge .free}

 {:.note}
-> **Note**: If you are using the traditional mode of Kong, high traffic on Kong Manager might
+> **Note**: If you are running Kong in traditional mode, increased traffic could
-> lead to potential performance issues to the Kong proxy, like tail latency and high CPU usage.
+> lead to potential performance with Kong Proxy.
-> Server-side sorting and filtering with a large amount of entities will cause high CPU usage in
-> both Kong CP and database.
+> Server-side sorting and filtering large quantities of entities will also cause increased CPU usage in both Kong CP and database.

 [Kong Manager](/gateway/{{page.kong_version}}/configure/auth/kong-manager) is
 the graphical user interface (GUI) for {{site.base_gateway}}.
 It uses the Kong